LpCodes/Port-Scanner/readme.md

 ## Prerequisites

 Before using the script, make sure you have **Python 3.x** installed on your system.
-You will also need to install the `socket` and `argparse` libraries, which are part of the standard Python library, so no additional installation is necessary.

 ---